 Last updated on January 14th, 2022.
-Posted in Find Your Business Niche.
+Posted in Defining Your Target Audience.

 What market research questions should you be asking?
 Getting answers to critical questions helps you develop your business, your products, your offerings, and so on in ways that are difficult to under-emphasize.
 But what market research questions should you be asking?
 And how can you put all of this to use for yourself?
 That's exactly what you and I are gonna be covering in this video.

 Here are links and resources mentioned in today's video.
 Enjoy!

 Now, let's talk about your most important market research questions.
 As you're researching your market, learning more about the sorts of people you want to serve, and getting to know your audience better...

 ...there are three critically important questions that you'll want to zero in on, pay attention to, and dig to find answers to.

 First up, what do they want?
 What result or outcome do they desperately want?

 In fact, you can think of this like a journey.
 Right now, they're stuck wherever they're stuck, right?
 They're dissatisfied, frustrated, or even angry with the situation they're in.